“Innocent, genuine sensuality... Freshness consistent with discovery, identity and affirmation. The singer and the song

 Jim Caruso, Cast Party Newsletter

-Jazz singer and songwriter Harmony Keeney arrived on the New York music scene in 2006 and quickly garnered the praise of musicians and critics alike.
-She has since appeared at some of the city's top venues, including Jazz at Lincoln Center, The Algonquin's Oak Room, and the world-renowned jazz club, Birdland.
+Garnering praise from musicians and critics alike, jazz singer and songwriter Harmony Keeney has appeared at some of New York City's top venues, including Jazz at Lincoln Center, The Algonquin's Oak Room, and the world-renowned jazz club, Birdland.

-In 2014, Harmony released three brand new singles: a charming update of the Nina Simone classic, “My Baby Just Cares For Me,” along with new originals, “I Was Wrong About You” and “You’ve Got A Lot Of Nerve,” which showcase her songwriting versatility.
+Harmony's latest singles include a charming update of the Nina Simone classic, “My Baby Just Cares For Me,” as well as originals, “I Was Wrong About You” and “You’ve Got A Lot Of Nerve,” which showcase her songwriting versatility.
 Produced by Tony DeSare, the recordings and their accompanying videos capture Harmony’s unique combination of sophistication, vulnerability, and joyful swing.

 Harmony majored in voice at Appalachian State University (Boone, NC), where she studied under baritone Joseph Amaya and jazz director Todd Wright, earning a bachelors degree in Music Industry Studies.
 Before moving to New York, Harmony spent several years performing in North Carolina, eventually recording her first album, “This Time It’s Love.”